csahil100/DevOps-Project-for-ShopEasy-Ecommerce-Platform/Readme.md

 ---

-**Question**: Considering that technology is ever-evolving, how did you ensure that "ShopEasy" remained technologically relevant in the long run?

-**Answer**:

 To ensure "ShopEasy" remained technologically up-to-date:

 1. **Continuous Learning**: Our team stayed abreast with AWS updates and emerging technologies.
 Any new feature or service that could benefit "ShopEasy" was evaluated and, if deemed beneficial, integrated.